Agricultural integration in West Africa

 Syngenta Foundation is supporting Michigan State University (MSU) in a project to strengthen regional agricultural integration in West Africa.

 In June 2017, Michigan State University published Strengthening Regional Agricultural Integration in West Africa: Key Findings & Policy Implications.
 The full book is available here.

 The individual sections are:

 In early 2015, we interviewed John Staatz from MSU about agriculture in West Africa.
 Here's what he says.

-In July 2015, drawing strongly on his work with us, John Staatz published Agricultural Growth in West Africa.
-This book analyzes forces shaping the agrifood system there, and policy implications.
+In July 2015, drawing strongly on the work with us, John Staatz and Frank Hollinger (FAO) co-edited Agricultural Growth in West Africa.
+Published jointly by FAO, the African Development Bank and ECOWAS, this book analyzes forces shaping the agrifood system there, and policy implications.
 It also examines food consumption patterns and the related investment needs.
 Here are the media release and book link in English and French.

 Since the late 1980s, many West African countries have increased their reliance on regional specialization and trade.
 These form important parts of their strategies to assure food security and spur market-led agricultural growth.
 West Africa has a wide variety of crops and agricultural environments.
 These differences provide a strong basis for productive agricultural trade based on comparative advantage.

 West African demand for food products and consumption patterns have been changing profoundly over the past 30 years.
 Reasons for these changes include population and income growth, rapid urbanization, globalization, and the attendant changes in lifestyles.
 There has been a shift towards:

 - faster-to-prepare staples, such as rice and wheat products